-The electrocatalytic waveshape of FDH immobilized on the three positively charged electrodes (2-AET $^+$, 2-DMAET $^+$, 2-TMAET $^+$) displayed hysteresis under N $2$ (Figure S2b), which disappeared upon saturation of the electrolyte with CO $2$ with a concurrent decrease in activity (Figure S3).
-This is likely due to the oxidation of formate to CO_2 at positive overpotentials in the N_2 -saturated electrolyte, which affects the intrinsic activity of the enzyme on the reverse scan possibly due to the saturation of the substrate channels of the enzyme, leading to hysteresis.
-A similar inhibition of H_2 as was observed in the presence of H_2 .
-To retain sufficient activity and to prevent the use of CO_2 -purged buffers, which would affect subsequent E-QCM experiments, an N_2 -saturated electrolyte was used for all FDH experiments, and a potential of +0.5 V vs RHE was chosen for current analysis, which is the point at which hysteresis is at a minimum, allowing for confidence in the currents analyzed.
+The electrocatalytic waveshape of FDH immobilized on the three positively charged electrodes $(2-AET^+, 2-DMAET^+, 2-TMAET^+)$ displayed hysteresis under N2 (Figure S2b), which disappears upon saturation of the electrolyte with CO2 with a concurrent decrease in activity (Figure S3).
+This is likely due to the oxidation of formate to CO2 at positive overpotentials in the N2 saturated electrolyte, which affects the intrinsic activity of the enzyme on the reverse scan possibly due to saturation of the substrate channels of the enzyme, leading to hysteresis.
+Similar inhibition of H2ase was observed in the presence of H2.19 To retain sufficient activity and to prevent the use of CO2 purged buffers which would affect subsequent E-QCM experiments, an N2 saturated electrolyte was used for all FDH experiments and a potential of +0.5 V vs RHE was chosen for current analysis, which is the point at which hysteresis is at a minimum, allowing for confidence in the currents analyzed.

-The redox mediators methyl viologen (MV2+, 250 μ M, $E^{0\prime}$ = -0.09 V vs RHE at pH 6) and benzyl viologen (BV2+, 250 μ M, $E^{0'}$ = +0.11 V vs RHE at pH 8) can be used to estimate the amount of enzyme immobilized on the surface irrespective of orientation via mediated electron transfer (MET) as any active enzyme not oriented via the distal FeS cluster can undergo MET, resulting in an increase in current density (j). ^{18,63} Subsequently, the amount of the DET current compared to the MET current provides a j{DET}/j{MET} value, which signifies the proportion of the enzyme bound to the electrode in a favorable orientation via the distal FeS cluster, where j{MET} includes any contribution from DET.
+The redox mediators methyl viologen (MV2+, 250 μ M, $E^{0} = -0.09$ V vs RHE at pH 6) and benzyl viologen (BV2+, 250 μ M, $E^{0} = +0.11$ V vs RHE at pH 8) can be used to estimate the amount of enzyme immobilized on the surface irrespective of orientation via mediated electron transfer (MET) as any enzyme not oriented via the distal FeS cluster can undergo MET, resulting in an increase in current density (j).^{18,63} Subsequently, the amount of DET current compared to MET current provides a $j{\text{DET}}/j{\text{MET}}$ value, which signifies the proportion of enzyme bound to the electrode in a favorable orientation via the distal FeS cluster, where j{MET} includes any contribution from DET.
 Adding mediators showed little to no net increase over the DET currents for H2 oxidation by H2ase or formate oxidation by FDH on the three positively charged electrodes, which suggests near quantitative binding of H2ase and FDH in the correct orientation for DET as evidenced by a near unity $j{\text{DET}}/j{\text{MET}}$ value (Figure 3).